bencooper222/imsa-admission-data/README.md

 # imsa-admission-data
-This contains admissions data from the Illinois Mathematics and Science Academy as retrieved by a FOIA request.
+This contains admissions data and any subsequent analysis from the Illinois Mathematics and Science Academy as retrieved by a FOIA request.